 2. Liquid crystal module MT-12864J. - .

-3. Milevsky A. Using a graphic LCD MT-12864A with a Microchip microcontroller. - Radio, 2009, No. 6, p.
+3. Milevsky A. Using a graphic LCD MT-12864A with a microcontroller from Microchip. - Radio, 2009, No. 6, p.
 28-31.

-How can I get an oscilloscope
+How can I get an oscilloscope?

 • Buy a ready-made device in a specialized store or order it online;